What is Compulsive Overeating

 Frequent Episodes of Binge Eating

-Regularly consuming unusually large amounts of food in a short period, often in private.
+Regularly consuming unusually large amounts of food in a short period, often far beyond what most people would eat in similar circumstances.
+These episodes are often done in secrecy and can happen multiple times per week.

 Loss of Control During Eating Episodes